Harnet69/Guess-Celebrity/README.md

 * employee : reminding “what’s the name of that colleague?”

 ## Features
+* the data is dynamic( app gets it from imdb TOP-100 celebrity rate)
 * cool UI/UX
-* step by step increasing difficulty
+* step-by-step increasing difficulty
 * training mode

 ## Application presentation